The 15 Customer Success Metrics That Actually Matter

 Customer support is no longer about getting someone to sign on the dotted line, setting up their new service, and answering their emails and calls.
 Instead, reps need to ensure that their customers are not only surviving but thriving after their purchase.
 They must follow up with clients, offer assistance with problems, and help them proactively strategize for the future.

-One customer's success can prompt another person to try your product or service in hopes of attaining a similar, successful outcome... but this virtuous cycle only happens when you actively foster and track customer success.
+Pro tip: Remember that one customer's success can prompt another person to try your product or service in hopes of attaining a similar, successful outcome ... but this virtuous cycle only happens when you actively foster and track customer success.

 Free Customer Service Metrics Calculator